oac-tree/sup-protocol/doc/protocol_stack.rst

 Application Layer
 ^^^^^^^^^^^^^^^^^

 At the top of the diagram is the application specific code.
 This code defines an API in the `ApplicationService` interface that the programmer wishes to expose as an RPC.
-When the `Consumer` class interacts with this interface, it should not be able to distinguish between local implementations of this service (`ConcreteService`) and the `ApplicationProtocolClient` class that forwards method calls so they can be handled by a server side implementation.
+When the `Consumer` class interacts with this interface, it stays unaware of the concrete nature of the implementation.
+It can be a local implementation of this service ('ConcreteService"), or a remote protocol adapter implemented via `ApplicationProtocolClient` class.
+The later forwards method calls so they can be handled by a server-side implementation.

 To be able to expose the `ApplicationService` as an RPC, the application developers need to implement two concrete classes: